zipoz89/23DesignPatternsIn23DaysInUnity/Memento/Readme.md

-No code because the project is old and it's a hell lot of mess
+No code because the project is old and it's a hell lot of mess with too many scripts

 ![](MementoPattern.gif)